-High blood sugar levels can damage the blood vessels that transport blood around the body.
-When blood flow to your legs and feet is restricted, it means that healing, oxygen-rich blood never gets to your outer extremities.
+Then, high blood sugar levels can damage your blood vessels, restricting blood flow to your legs and feet.
+As a result, healing, oxygen-rich blood never gets to your outer extremities.
 In turn, even the smallest of cuts can develop into these large, open infections (ulcers.)
-And, if doctors can’t get those ulcers to heal, the infected tissue from the wound may spread to the blood or bone, threatening the entire limb.
+And, if doctors can’t get those ulcers to heal, the infected tissue may spread to the blood or bone.
+(If that happens, it threatens the entire limb.)
 In fact, ulcers are responsible for many diabetic foot amputations.

 That’s why, as a podiatrist, I’m excited any time a new ulcer treatment becomes available.
 That’s why, today, I’m going to tell you about an easy-to-use, non-invasive new treatment option.
-Want to hear the best part?
+(Want to hear the best part?
 It comes in the form of a spray.)
 Plus, we'll go over new studies that could change the way doctors approach ulcer treatment.
 Ready to learn more?
 Just keep reading!

 New Spray Treatment for Diabetic Ulcers

 First, let's talk spray treatments for ulcers.
-The name of the new treatment option is Granulox, a spray designed to treat diabetic ulcers.
-The spray contains hemoglobin, a substance that is naturally found in red blood cells, which are responsible for delivering oxygen from your lungs to the rest of your body.
+The name of the new treatment option is Granulox, and it contains hemoglobin.
+This is a substance your body produces on its own.
+It's found in red blood cells.
+(They're the ones responsible for delivering oxygen from your lungs to the rest of your body.)

-In the new Granulox spray, hemoglobin binds with oxygen from the air.
-This makes it easier to get that air to the bottom of the wound.
-After cleaning out the ulcer, your podiatrist applies spray to the wound; the spray can be used at every dressing change for the ulcer, helping speed up the ulcer's healing.
+In the Granulox spray, hemoglobin binds with oxygen from the air.
+This makes it easier to get that air to the bottom of your wound.
+In our office, we would clean out the ulcer, then spray your the wound.
+We could use the spray at every dressing change, helping speed up the ulcer's healing.
 Plus, researchers believe Granulox could help patients with vein disease and venous leg ulcers.

 Faster Healing Times with Granulox

 So, how much faster can wounds heal with the hemoglobin spray?
-According to studies, adding Granulox to the ulcer treatment protocol cuts the ulcer’s healing time in half!
-That’s a big deal for patients dealing with open wounds—especially for those who have exhausted other treatment options.
+According to studies, adding Granulox to treatment cuts the ulcer’s healing time in half!
+That’s a big deal for patients dealing with open wounds.
+Especially for those who have exhausted other treatment options.

 Another big deal?
 Using Granulox spray reportedly cuts the cost of treating your diabetic ulcer by up to 40%!

-But, here’s some sort-of-bad news: while Granulox is currently available in the UK, the FDA has not yet approved the spray for use here at home.
-Still, thanks to its promising results overseas, the FDA has fast-tracked the Granulox approval process, which is good news for those of us protecting diabetic feet in Houston and all over the country.
+But, here’s some sort-of-bad news. while Granulox is currently available in the UK, the FDA has not yet approved the spray for use here at home.
+Still, thanks to its promising results overseas, the FDA has fast-tracked the Granulox approval process.
+And that is good news for those of us protecting diabetic feet in Houston and all over the country.